 Predictive modeling

-One hundred molecular models of each mutant enzyme were made using the Rosetta Molecular Modeling Suite by Monte Carlo optimization of total system energy and the lowest 10 selected for feature generation.
+One hundred molecular models of each mutant enzyme were generated using the Rosetta Molecular Modeling Suite by Monte Carlo optimization of total system energy and the lowest 10 selected for feature generation.
 Elastic net regularization was used to select the most informative features.
 To evaluate the prediction performance of the method, stratified 10-fold cross-validation together with bootstrap aggregating (bagging) was used.
 Bagging was used to improve the stability and robustness of the predictor and entail in training 1,000 elastic net models with randomly drawn but stratified 10-fold cross-validation samples.
 The final three feature sets (one of each parameter to be estimated) were selected according to the averaged weight of each feature in all the 10,000 elastic net models (10 models per cross-validation, randomized 1,000 times).
 The weight of each selected feature in table 1 was normalized with respect to the weight with the largest absolute value.
 P-values were calculated based on the Wilcoxon signed-rank test after features and kinetic constants were normalized in the [0,1] interval.
 More information about the optimization and statistical procedure followed is available in supplemental materials.

-ASSOCIATED CONTENT
+SUPPORTING INFORMATION